 - A switch from TOU to Tiered prices can only take effect at the start of a billing period.
 You are generally billed for a 30-day period, and the start and end dates are identified on your electricity bill.

 - GrandBridge Energy (formerly Brantford Power) must start charging you Tiered prices as of your next billing period after you submit your Customer Choice Election Form if it receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).

 - If GrandBridge Energy (formerly Brantford Power) receives your complete Customer Choice Election Form less than 10 business days before the start of your next billing period, it might still be able to switch you for your next billing period.
 But if it can’t do so, it has to start charging you Tiered prices at the start of the next billing period after that.

 - Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your Customer Choice Election Form and the day you actually start getting charged Tiered prices.

-- Even if you provide your Customer Choice Election Form to GrandBridge Energy (formerly Brantford Power) before the end of October, you’ll very likely pay TOU prices for at least some period of time – between November 1 and the time when your next complete billing period starts (or the billing period after that depending on when you provide your election form).
+- Even if you provide your Customer Choice Election Form to GrandBridge Energy (formerly Brantford Power), you’ll very likely pay TOU prices for at least some period of time., when your next complete billing period starts (or the billing period after that depending on when you provide your election form).

 - If you have chosen to switch to Tiered prices and later decide you want to go back to TOU prices, you can do that at any time.
 The process described above applies.